 1 It was in the year King Uzziah died that I saw the Lord.
 He was sitting on a lofty throne, and the train of his robe filled the Temple.
 Isaiah 6:1 (NLT)

-Daniel’s vision fills out some additional information.
+The prophet Daniel’s vision gives some more information.

-I watched as thrones were put in place
+9 I watched as thrones were put in place

 and the Ancient One sat down to judge.